estenhl/pyment-public/README.md

 3. Translate to FSL space with ```fslreorient2std``` (FSL)
 4. Register to MNI space with ```flirt -dof 6``` (FSL, linear registration), and the standard FSL template ```MNI152_T1_1mm_brain.nii.gz```
 5. Crop away borders of ```[6:173,2:214,0:160]```
-A full example which downloads the IXI dataset and preprocesses it can be found in the [Preprocessing Tutorial](https://github.com/estenhl/pyment-public/blob/main/notebooks/Download%20and%20preprocess%20IXI.ipynb)
+A full example which downloads the IXI dataset and preprocesses it can be found in the [Preprocessing tutorial](https://github.com/estenhl/pyment-public/blob/main/notebooks/Download%20and%20preprocess%20IXI.ipynb)

 # Estimating brain age in Python
 Estimating brain age using the trained brain age model from the paper consists of downloading the weights, instantiating the model with said weights, and calling [Model.fit()](https://www.tensorflow.org/api_docs/python/tf/keras/Model#predict) with an appropriate generator.
-A full tutorial (which relies on having a prepared dataset) can be found in the [Prediction Tutorial](https://github.com/estenhl/pyment-public/blob/main/notebooks/Encode%20dataset%20as%20feature%20vectors.ipynb)
+A full tutorial (which relies on having a prepared dataset) can be found in the [Python prediction tutorial](https://github.com/estenhl/pyment-public/blob/main/notebooks/Encode%20dataset%20as%20feature%20vectors.ipynb)